Gliding effortlessly along the Irrawaddy River to the archaeological town of Bagan, also renown as Burma’s Temple Town, which sits in central Burma…

 Just after the centre, turn left and pass the Min-nan-thu Village, you’ll see the lovely Tayok-pyi Paya temple on your left.
 Turn left again at Nyaung U-Kyaukpadaung Road and head past the flashy Bagan Golf Course and onto Nyaung U.

 To see the smaller less frequented temples, hire an eBike for the day so you have a little more scope to do a greater loop.

 Bagan Princess Hotel (Wet Kyee Inn Village | Nyaung U Township)

-Friendly staff, good breakfast, room serviced daily, toiletries and hot water provided; good-sized room but needs renovating.
-Hotel staff can organise e-bikes, bus trips, and anything else you require.
+Friendly staff, good breakfast, room serviced daily, toiletries and hot water provided in a good-sized room, which needs renovating.
+Hotel staff can organise eBikes, bus trips, and anything else you need.

-Don’t forget to try the Myanmar beer!
-As a non-beer drinker, I still have a swig of beer in each country, just to see if it’s any good; I haven’t found one that is palatable for me yet…
+Don’t forget to try the Myanmar beer.
+As a non-beer drinker, I still have a swig of beer in each country, just to see if it’s any good or I can get used to drinking beer as it’s cheeper in SE Asia than wine.
+Sadly, I haven’t found one that is palatable for me yet…

-Decided on the 07:30 bus to the next destination…spectacular Inle Lake!
+Deciding on the 07:30 hrs bus to the next spectacular Inle Lake destination!